tencent-quantum-lab/TenCirChem/README.md

 TenCirChem is based on [TensorCircuit](https://github.com/tencent-quantum-lab/tensorcircuit), with heavy optimization for chemistry applications.

 ## Install
-The package is purely written in Python and can be obtained via `pip` as:
+The package is written in pure Python and can be obtained via `pip` as:

 ```sh
 pip install tencirchem